palatul16/LimeRoad-Clone/README.md

 ## Lane Attire Documentation

 ### Introduction
 Hello Everyone!
 This documentation provides an overview of Lane Attire, an individual project developed during Construct Week at Masai School.
-Lane Attire is a clone of LimeRoad.com, an E-commerce website that offers a wide range of fashion clothing products and accessories.
-The project was completed within a span of 5 days, and it showcases the usage of various technologies, including JavaScript, HTML, CSS, and the React framework.
-Additionally, libraries such as react-router-dom and Chakra UI were utilized to enhance the functionality and aesthetics of the site.
+Lane Attire is a clone of LimeRoad.com, an e-commerce website that offers a wide range of fashion clothing products and accessories.
+The project was completed within a span of 5 days, and it showcases the usage of various technologies, including JavaScript, HTML, CSS, and the  React library.
+Additionally, to improve the site's functionality and aesthetics..

 ### Project Details
 - Project Name: Lane Attire